One Week in China: Top 5 Itineraries & Travel Tips

 • Travel Route: Hong Kong - Chengdu - Shanghai

-• Best Time to visit: March to November
+• Best Time to Visit: March to November

 This exciting China tour is specially designed for panda fans, offering a full-day experience in a giant panda base in Chengdu.
 Apart from that, it takes you through Hong Kong and Shanghai with a perfect blend of cultural exploration and unforgettable experiences.
 If you travel with your kids, the two Disneylands in Hong Kong and Shanghai are perfect options for family fun.

-Day 1 to 2: Hong Kong
+Day 1-2: Hong Kong

-Day 3 to 5: Chengdu
+Day 3-5: Chengdu

 Cute young pandas in ChengduCute young pandas in Chengdu

-Day 6 to 7: Shanghai
+Day 6-7: Shanghai

 Eastern China Tour with HuangshanEastern China Tour with Huangshan